The Perfect Prayer

 It is a strange fact that although Christ repeatedly promised to answer our prayers, most Christians are continually complaining that He does not do so.
 His promise — All things whatsoever you shall ask.
 Seek first the kingdom of God and his justice and all these things shall be given to you.

 It is a way that will oblige God to listen to you.
 Say to him earnestly:

-- Either give me so much money that my heart will be satisfied or inspire me with such contempt for it that I no longer want it.
+- Either give me enough wealth that my heart will be satisfied or inspire me with such contempt for it that I no longer want it.

-- Either free me from poverty or make it so pleasant for me that I would not exchange it for all the wealth in the world.
+- Either free me from poverty or the grace to see my blessings so that I would not exchange it for all the wealth in the world.

-- Either take away my suffering or — which would be to your greater glory — change it into a delight for me and instead of causing me affliction, let it become a source of joy.
+- Either take away my suffering or — which would be to your greater glory — change it into a delight for me by offing it up to you or Lord.

 - You can take away the burden of my cross or you can leave it with me without my feeling its weight.